Homerton College, Cambridge: Move to Cambridge

 In 1894, the Congregational Board of Education were able to purchase the estate of Cavendish College, Cambridge (named after the then-Chancellor of the university and not to be confused with Lucy Cavendish College) which had become available.
 It had been founded to allow poorer students to sit Cambridge tripos exams without the expense of joining a true Cambridge college.
 It was briefly recognised as a "Public Hostel" of the university in 1882, but a lack of money had brought the venture to an end.

 All its estates and furniture were bought for £10,000 by the Congregational Board, and students and staff moved from the old Hackney premises into the vacant college buildings at Cambridge.
 Initially taking the name of Homerton New College at Cavendish College, it shortly afterwards became just Homerton College, Cambridge.
 John Charles Horobin became the first Principal: his portrait hangs in the college's Great Hall.

 The first woman to head the college was Mary Miller Allan, who was responsible for Homerton's national reputation as a trainer of women teachers.
 Her successor in 1935 was Miss Alice Skillicorn, a former HMI, who took the college through World War Two, during which time it was bombed.
 Dame Beryl Paston Brown was Principal in the 1960s, at a time when Homerton's numbers doubled after the introduction of three-year training courses in 1960.

+On Wednesday November 13, 1974, a 18-year-old female, from Warwickshire, was raped in college grounds, after being taken from the college music room.
+In the next week the rapist had tried to attack in New Hall College on May 5, 1975, but was not successful.
+The rapist was caught in an attack at the nurses home at Owlstone Croft on June 8, 1975, of a 27-year-old woman.